5 Ways the Family Court uses a GAL to Prosecute You in Your Child Custody Case

 SECOND, by forcing you to pay for an amicus or a GAL right away, you will have less money to fight the courts.
 Parents who cannot even afford to pay for an attorney for themselves are being forced to pay for an amicus or a GAL (and these are usually attorneys charging attorney rates).

-THIRD, the family courts have enjoyed being able to do as they want, especially when they hold the threat of being able to take your child from you and force you into a battle that can last for several months to several years.
+THIRD, the family courts have enjoyed being able to do as they please, especially when they hold the threat of being able to take your child from you and force you into a battle that can last for several months to several years.
 Children develop and grow so quickly that their childhood is lost in this amount of time.
-Parents, in the past, have not had any way to successfully fight the abuses of the family courts, so they tend to make deals that they otherwise would not make.
+Parents, in the past, have not had any way to successfully fight the abuses of the family courts, so they tended to make deals that they otherwise would not make.
 Parents do not have protections that they should have so they give in.
 Parents do not have the money that it takes to fight the abuses so they are forced into living with bad orders.

 FOURTH, parents have difficulty finding an attorney who will fight an amicus or a GAL.
 The courts know this so they feel comfortable bullying you by demanding that you agree to an amicus or a GAL.

 All of this can happen at any age in your child’s life.
 As long as your child is under 18, you are subject to this kind of legal abuse.
 An amicus or a GAL can cost you thousands of dollars more than you thought you were going to spend in your divorce or child custody battle.

-*We are not attorneys and do not practice law.
-Any information from this blog, this website, and anything that you get from us is not a practice of law.
+**Any information from this blog, this website, and anything that you get from us is not a practice of law.
 You are advised to seek the advice of an attorney regarding how to implement the information from this website.
 Remember though, not all attorneys are the same.
 You need to find an attorney who is willing to fight for your rights against an entrenched political machine and one who isn’t too arrogant to learn from people who are dedicated to providing quality knowledge and tools to fight the machine.